0xCurvy/curvy-docs/docs/how-privacy-works-in-curvy.md

 Curvy solves this by using stealth addresses, one-time-use addresses that are unique for each transaction.
 This makes your activity private and difficult to trace.

-It’s like giving out a new phone number every time someone wants to message you.
-Each message is private, and no one can link them all together.
+It’s like creating a new wallet for every transaction.
+The transactions are publicly visible, but it’s nearly impossible to know that all those wallets belong to you.
+However, managing multiple wallets manually would normally be difficult, time-consuming, and prone to mistakes.

+Curvy simplifies all of that by generating a fresh stealth address behind the scenes for every transaction, keeping your activity unlinkable, without you ever needing to manage separate wallets yourself.

 ### What’s Happening Behind the Scenes